PrefectHQ/prefect/docs/concepts/flows.md

 A _flow run_ represents a single execution of the flow.

-You can create a flow run by calling the flow.
-For example, by running a Python script or importing the flow into an interactive session.
+You can create a flow run by calling the flow manually.
+For example, by running a Python script or importing the flow into an interactive session and calling it.

 You can also create a flow run by:

+- Using external schedulers such as `cron` to invoke a flow function
 - Creating a [deployment](/concepts/deployments/) on Prefect Cloud or a locally run Prefect server.
 - Creating a flow run for the deployment via a schedule, the Prefect UI, or the Prefect API.